Creating a DIY Digital Marketing Plan for Your Small Business

 Not sure if you have the time to dedicate to a robust email campaign?

 With the help of an email service provider, you can automate your email campaigns so that communication is a piece of cake.
 Simply create a sign up form on your website to collect subscribers and follow up with awesome email content.

 To reach customers offline, make sure you always have access to a sign up form whether you’re at a conference or selling your products face-to-face.
-To do this, use a tablet or smartphone with a mobile email sign up app such as AWeber’s Atom App, or go old school with a “pen and paper” form!
+To do this, use a tablet or smartphone with a mobile email sign up form, or go old school with a “pen and paper” form!

 Content for your email campaign can include product updates (e.g. featured or discounted items), upcoming sales, coupons, and anything else you think your customers will want.

 If you’re worried about being able to write the perfect content for your emails check out this “What to Write Guide“ which includes free email content templates to help you get started!

 Maintaining an active presence on social platforms like Facebook and Twitter is a great way to engage with customers and raise brand awareness among prospects at low cost.

 While it’s important for any small business owner to set realistic goals, (it can take years before acquiring 5,000 “Likes” or followers), remember that the more effort you put into engaging your social followers, the more you’ll reap as a result.

 Contests, helpful tips, and discount codes are all great ways to encourage followers to interact with your business on social media.
 To further expand your reach, you might want to consider paid advertising and promoted posts on platforms that are most relevant to your brand.